wannesm/LeuvenMapMatching/docs/usage/customdistributions.rst

 ================================

 You can use your own custom probability distributions for the transition and emission probabilities.
-This is achieved by inheriting from the :class:`Matcher` class.
+This is achieved by inheriting from the :class:`BaseMatcher` class.

-An elaborate example is available in the :class:`MatchingDistance` class that implements a variation based on Newson and Krumm (2009).
+Examples are available in the :class:`SimpleMatching` class and :class:`DistanceMatching` class.
+The latter implements a variation based on Newson and Krumm (2009).

 Transition probability distribution
 -----------------------------------